CzarSimon/mimir/README.md

 ![mimir-tiny-icon](https://cloud.githubusercontent.com/assets/9406331/15993573/7a8097b0-30ea-11e6-9375-70469828c217.png)

 Stock news app that ranks the urgency the stocks in a of a users portfolio based the Twitter activity around the stocks.
-Under production :)
+Under development :)

 The idea here is to use the twitter public streams to compare the volume of tweets of individual stocks against the the average volume.
 This will be used